History - activities

 Le Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbresLe Père Lachaise, le cimetière le plus mythique de Paris et ses tombes de personnalités célèbres

 Why is November 1st a public holiday?
-History and origins of All Saints' Day
+The history and origins of All Saints' Day

-In France, as in many other countries, November 1st is a public holiday.
-But do you know exactly why All Saints' Day is a holiday, and what its history and origins are?
+As in many other countries, November 1st is a public holiday in France.
+But do you know exactly why All Saints' Day is a holiday?
+And do you know its history and origins?
 We tell you.

 La plus vieille horloge de ParisLa plus vieille horloge de ParisLa plus vieille horloge de ParisLa plus vieille horloge de Paris